python-summit/python-summit.github.io/content/pages/venue.rst

 though, so be warned.
 You do not get any discounts or free parking by attending the conference.

+There are many other parking possibilities in the area though.
+You can find more information `in this PDF </files/parking.pdf>`__.
+The best option is probably next to the zoo (called "Südquartier, Lido", number 7 on the map).

 Registration Desk
 =================